 Her voice was a bit shrill and tense.
 She began collecting the tickets and handed out the beers, opening each with the swift move of a large metal church-key hanging from a twine on her neck.
 To kill his thirst, Papio chugged the entire bottle in one swallow.

 “For centuries, the Vietnamese called this place My Khe.
-Their traditional fishing place,” said Xuxu with an offended tone “Like Disneyland, now China Beach is a fantasy spot.
-A playground encased in barbed wire for war-tired GI and fortunate base camp warriors.”
+Their traditional fishing place,” said Xuxu with a change of tone “Like Disneyland, now China Beach is a fantasy spot.
+A playground encased in barbed wire for war-tired GIs and fortunate base camp warriors.”

 “Nice story, tell us more,” said Anzulia, wide-eyed, standing in front of Xuxu with a matador stance.
 Castel pulled out a small notebook with some colored pencils from his shirt pocket and began to sketch the bar girl.
 Charcoal drawing was his hobby and he also was a draftsman in civilian life.

 She stared around and examined each soldier.
 “Some of you guys look Korean to me.
-Monolid eyes.
+Monolid eyes and all.
 Brown skin.
 Except for him and him,” she said, pointing at Papio and Thibodeaux.
 She then gazed directly at Rawlings.
 “You’re a Black but with puffy eyes like Zola Taylor, the singing lady for The Platters.”

 “Most of us are Latino,” said Duquel.
-“Descendants of Aboriginal, Iberians, Moors, and Africans.
+“Descendants of Aboriginal, Iberian, Moor, and African stock.
 We carry every type of skin tint, eye shape, and bone structure you can imagine.”

 “You’re a smart guy,” Xuxu said.

 “I’m an anthropologist.
-A musical anthropologist,” Duquel replied.
+A musical anthropologist,” Duquel reiterated.

 “I can play some harmonica but don’t know shit about musical scores,” she described.